-- (1) Competent authorities are to disclose the criteria and methodologies used in rows 020 to 040 and in row 050 for the overall assessment, in the form of an explanatory note as per the second column. - (2) The scope of SREP to be considered both at a level of an investment firm and in respect of its own resources.
-A competent authority shall explain the approach used to classify investment firm into different categories for SREP purposes, describing the use of quantitative and qualitative criteria, and how financial stability or other overall supervisory objectives are affected by such categorisation.
-A competent authority shall also explain how categorisation is put in practice for the purposes of ensuring at least a minimum engagement in SREP assessments, including the description of the frequencies for the assessment of all SREP elements for different categories of investment firms. - (3) Including working tools e.g. on-site inspections and off-site examinations, qualitative and quantitative criteria, statistical data used in the assessments.
-Hyperlinks to any guidance on the website to be added. - (4) Competent authorities shall also explain how the assessment of the internal capital adequacy assessment process (ICAAP) and the internal liquidity assessment process (ILAAP) is covered by the minimum engagement models applied for proportionality purposes based on SREP categories as well as how proportionality is applied for the purposes of specifying supervisory expectations to ICAAP and ILAAP, and in particular, any guidelines or minimum requirements for the ICAAP and ILAAP the competent authorities have issued. - (5) The approach competent authorities apply to arrive at the overall SREP assessment and its communication to the investment firms.
-The overall assessment by competent authorities is based on a review of all the elements referred to in row 020 to 040, along with any other relevant information about the investment firm that the competent authority may obtain. - (6) Competent authorities may also disclose the policies that guide their decisions for taking supervisory measures (within the meaning of Article 18 of the IFD) and early intervention measures (within the meaning of Article 27 of the Bank Recovery and Resolution Directive (BRRD)) whenever their assessment of an investment firm identifies weaknesses or inadequacies that call for supervisory intervention.
+(1) Competent authorities are to disclose the criteria and methodologies used in rows 020 to 040 and in row 050 for the overall assessment, in the form of an explanatory note as per the second column.
+(2) The SUPP of SRLP to be considered bound at level of an investment firm and in respect of its own resources.
+A competent authority shall explain the approach used to classify investment firm into different categories for SRLP purposes, describing the use of quantitative and qualitative criteria, and how financial stability or other overall supervisory objectives are affected by such categorisation.
+A competent authority shall also explain how categorisation is put in practice for the purposes of ensuring at least a minimum engagement in SRLP assessments, including the description of the frequencies for the assessment of all SRLP elements for different categories of investment firms.

+(3) Including working tools e.g. on-site inspections and off-site examinations, qualitative and quantitative criteria, statistical data used in the assessments.
+Hyperlinks to any guidance on the website to be added.

+(v) Competent automates analytic sequences (LLAAP) is covered to the internal liquidity assessment process (LCAAP) and the internal liquidity assessment process (LLAAP) is covered by the ininimum engagement models applied for proportionality purposes based on SREP categories as well as how proportionality is applied for the purposes of specifying supervisory expectations to ICAAP and ILAAP, and in particular, any guidelines or minimum requirements for the ICAAP and ILAAP the competent authorities have issued.

+(5) The approach competent authorities apply to arrive at the overall SREP assessment and its communication to the investment firms.
+The overall assessment by competent authorities is based on a review of all the elements referred to in row 020 to 040, along with any other relevant information about the investment firm that the competent authority may obtain. (b) Competent authorities inay associate unsues of the poinces of guide the decisions for damage obtains.

+wearing of Article 18 of the IFD) and early intervention measures (with the meaning of Article 27 of the Bank Recovery and Resolution Directive (BRRD)) whenever their assessment of an investment firm identifies weaknesses or inadequacies that call for supervisory intervention.
 Such disclosures might include the publication of internal guidelines or other documents describing general supervisory practices.
 However, no disclosure is required regarding decisions on individual investment firms, to respect the confidentiality principle.
+Furthermore, competent authorities may provide information regarding the implications if an investment firm violates relevant legal